adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Suddenly there bounded from the opening another hairy man.
 This one wore the head of a bear.
 He glared at the stranger in evident surprise.

-" Why did you capture this foolish wanderer?" he de- manded.
+" Why did you capture this foolish wanderer?" he demanded.

 "I did not capture him," was the answer.
 "He passed the scarlet alligator and came here himself."